 Window Sill Rain Trough

-Wind driven rain has the potential to get behind the tape and housewrap along the window perimiter and flow down to the sill.
+Wind-driven rain has the potential to get behind the tape and house wrap along the window perimeter and flow down to the sill.
 A rain trough is an extra precaution designed to prevent this water from entering the house walls and causing problems such as mold and wood rot.

-Building scientists have recently discovered that even a leak free home can have moisture and mold problems due to ground water wicking up the foundation walls through the footing.
-The waterproof capillary break installed on top of our footings prevents this from occuring.
+Building scientists have recently discovered that even a leak-free home can have moisture and mold problems due to ground water wicking up the foundation walls through the footing.
+The waterproof capillary break installed on top of our footings prevents this from occurring.